gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Type-safe accessors for extensions of `repositories {}` in Kotlin DSL

-[Kotlin DSL](userguide/kotlin_dsl.html) is a scripting language that allows you to write Gradle build scripts in the Kotlin language.

-Starting with this version of Gradle, Kotlin DSL generates [type-safe model accessors](userguide/kotlin_dsl.html#type-safe-accessors) for the `repositories {}` block.

-Custom extensions added to the `repositories {}` block now have full content assist in the IDE, such as the one added by [`asciidoctorj-gems-plugin`](https://asciidoctor.github.io/asciidoctor-gradle-plugin/master/user-guide/#asciidoctorj-gems-plugin):
+Starting with this version of Gradle, [Kotlin DSL](userguide/kotlin_dsl.html) generates [type-safe model accessors](userguide/kotlin_dsl.html#type-safe-accessors) for custom extensions added to the `repositories {}` block.
+Custom extensions now have full content assist in the IDE.

+For instance, the [`asciidoctorj-gems-plugin`](https://asciidoctor.github.io/asciidoctor-gradle-plugin/master/user-guide/#asciidoctorj-gems-plugin) plugin adds a custom extension.
+You can now use this succinct syntax:
 ```kotlin
 repositories {
     ruby {